 Every seat is comfy and there are outlets everywhere.
 Hallelujah!

-They’ll have a merch wall with coffee and home brew supplies, plus a small section for local products and makers.
-Hayes and Amy also hired a local chef – they’ll be announcing him soon – to create a menu that includes homemade pastries like danishes, scones, pop-tarts, and turnovers.
-They’ll also have sweet and savory toasts (make your avocado toast jokes now, haters) plus sandwiches, soups, yogurt and granola.
-You can also expect breakfast tacos on Saturdays.
+Comeback Coffee has a merch wall with coffee and home brew supplies, plus a small section for local products and makers.
+Hayes and Amy also hired local chef Cole Jeanes to create a menu that includes homemade pastries like danishes, scones, pop-tarts, and turnovers.

 Aside from those breakfast tacos, I’m most excited about the outdoor spaces.
 There’s a neat courtyard and a finished alleyway where Comeback Coffee will host live music and pop-up events.

 Is the Pinch in for some big changes?
 I sure hope so.
 With St. Jude expanding and whispers of development all around, plus the area’s existing favorites – Westy’s, Ferraro’s, Alcenia’s, Roxie’s, The Office at Uptown – I think the neighborhood may look totally different in the next few years.
-Be sure to support those mentioned above (and let me know if there’s any I’m missing) especially during this slow time of year for non-chain restaurants.
+Be sure to support those mentioned above, and let me know if there’s any I’m missing.

 The owners worked with UrbanArch Associate for their architecture and design, and they also received a grant from the Downtown Memphis Commission for finishing out the alley.